Choosing the right turbine and electrical system components for best wind farm performance

 Choosing the wrong turbine or electrical configuration can affect a project long after the initial design phase.

-A poor match between turbine and site conditions can reduce energy production.
-Underestimating wake effects can lower AEP.
-Inefficient cable routing can increase electrical losses and CAPEX.
+A poor match between turbine and site conditions can reduce electricity production while keeping CAPEX in high ranges.
+Underestimating wake effects can lead to overly optimistic AEP estimates.
+Inefficient cable routing can increase electrical losses.
 Overlooking logistics constraints can delay installation or increase project risk.

 In competitive markets, developers need to make decisions that are not only technically sound, but also economically robust.
-This requires a workflow where design, yield, cost and financial impact are evaluated together.
+This requires a workflow where componenent choice and design, yield, cost and financial impact are evaluated together.

 How Youwind supports smarter component selection